dealingwith/poole/_posts/2002-12-27-jeans-made-in-the-USoffreakinA.markdown

-<a href="http://www.wrangler.com">Wrangler</a> is definately the new cul.
+<a href="http://www.wrangler.com">Wrangler</a> is definately the new cool.
 I'll be wearing my old-old school jeans with pride...